ThomasMiz/dust-devil/README.md

 _Note: events are serialized in an efficient binary format, but still, if a client's connection to the server isn't fast enough to handle the rate at which events are generated, the client's connection will be abruptly terminated._

 # Installation and Usage
-The easiest way to install is with `cargo` from crates.io:
+The recommended way to install is with `cargo` from crates.io:
 ```
 cargo install dust-devil
 ```